naiyerasif/site/content/blog/2018-12-09-uploading-files-with-spring.md

 date: 2018-12-09
 updated: 2018-12-09
 author: [naiyer]
-summary: Create a RESTful service using Spring and an Angular client to upload a directory or file
+summary: Create a RESTful service using Spring and an Angular client to upload a directory or file on a disk
 tags: ['guide', 'spring', 'angular']
 ---